-Critics of Mahatma Gandhi often accuse him of being a racist.
-There are various accounts corroborating this fact.
-In several of his early writings, he referred to South Africans as Kaafirs, an Urdu slur used to denote non-believers.
+Mahatma Gandhi’s critics have often accused him of being a racist.
+In several of his early writings, he referred to South Africans as ‘kaafirs’, an Urdu slur used to denote non-believers.
 In 1893, Gandhi wrote to the Natal parliament saying that a “general belief seems to prevail in the Colony that the Indians are a little better, if at all, than savages or the Natives of Africa”.
 In 1904, he wrote to a health officer in Johannesburg requesting the council to “withdraw Kaafirs” from an unsanitary slum where a large number of Africans lived alongside Indians as he felt “strongly” against “mixing of Kaffirs with Indians”.
-In 1905, When Durban was reeling under a plague epidemic, Gandhi had written the problem would persist as Indians and Africans were being “herded together indiscriminately at the hospital”.
+In 1905, when Durban was reeling under the aftermath of a plague, Gandhi had written the problem would persist as Indians and Africans were being “herded together indiscriminately at the hospital”.

-Gandhi’s perception on race and culture gradually evolved after his return to India.
+Gandhi’s perception of race and culture gradually evolved after his return to India.
 From being a supporter of the British empire, he became a staunch anti-imperialist.

-It’s no secret that Gandhi created quite a flutter due to his controversial ways of practising chastity.
-Gandhi took a vow of Brahmcharya when he was 38 years old, which in other words meant that he would refrain from having sex and lead a spiritual life.
-According to Gandhi’s own accounts, he initiated the ritual of sleeping naked with his young female companions.
-In the book Gandhi: Naked Ambition published in 2012, some of the accounts of his personal life were revealed.
+It’s no secret that Gandhi created quite a flutter because of his controversial decision to practise chastity.
+Gandhi took a vow of ‘Brahmcharya’ when he was 38 years old, which in other words meant that he would refrain from having sex and lead a spiritual life.
+However, according to Gandhi’s own accounts, he admitted to sleeping naked with his young female companions.
+In the book Gandhi: Naked Ambition, published in 2012, some of the accounts of his personal life were revealed.

-Sushila Nayar, the sister of Gandhi’s secretary Pyarelal Nayar, used to sleep and bathe with Gandhi since her girlhood.
+Sushila Nayar, the sister of Gandhi’s secretary Pyarelal Nayar, used to sleep and bathe with Gandhi since she was a girl.
 He said,

 While she is bathing I keep my eyes tightly shut.
 I do not know … whether she bathes naked or with her underwear on.
 I can tell from the sound that she uses soap.

-He also had a belief in the magical power of semen.
-“One who conserves his vital fluid acquires unfailing power,” he said.
+He also believed that semen had magical powers.
+“One who conserves his vital fluid acquires unfailing power,” he had said, according to the book.
 In one of his letters, he wrote, “Vina’s sleeping with me might be called an accident.
 All that can be said is that she slept close to me.”

 Another criticism that Gandhi faced was his attitude towards Bhagat Singh’s trial and eventual execution.
 Some are of the view that Gandhi could have saved Bhagat Singh and that his failure to save him remained marked a black spot in his political career.
-In his book The Trial of Bhagat Singh, author AG Noorani writes ‘Gandhi’s efforts in saving Bhagat Singh’s life were half-hearted because of his failure to make a strenuous appeal to the Viceroy for the commutation of his death sentence to life.’
-Noorani further wrote that Gandhi did not care to see Bhagat Singh when he was on hunger strike in jail.
-However, the author agreed that during his meeting with the Viceroy, Gandhi pleaded for suspension of capital punishment.
+In his book, The Trial of Bhagat Singh, author AG Noorani writes, “Gandhi’s efforts in saving Bhagat Singh’s life were half-hearted because of his failure to make a strenuous appeal to the Viceroy for the commutation of his death sentence to life.”
+Noorani further wrote that Gandhi did not even visit Bhagat Singh when he was on hunger strike in jail.
+However, the author agreed that during his meeting with the Viceroy, Gandhi pleaded for the suspension of Singh’s capital punishment.

-Eminent scholar Anil Nauriya argued that Gandhi did whatever he could to put the maximum pressure on the Viceroy not to hang Bhagat Singh.
-He had sent Sir Tej Bahadur Sapru, MR Jayakar and Srinivasa Sastri to the Viceroy to plead for the commutation of Bhagat Singh’s death sentence.
-Historian Kuldip Nayar has often reiterated that Gandhi was concerned about saving Singh’s life, which he claims was evident in the Gandhi-Irwin correspondence.
+Eminent scholar Anil Nauriya also argued that Gandhi did whatever he could to put maximum pressure on the Viceroy against the hanging of Bhagat Singh.
+He had sent Sir Tej Bahadur Sapru, MR Jayakar and Srinivasa Sastri to the Viceroy to plead for the commutation of the freedom fighter’s death sentence.

-In 1938 when the Nazis systematically destroyed Germany’s and Austria’s synagogues, Gandhi advised Jews to voluntarily be prepared for massacre also.
-He wrote,
+In 1938, when the Nazis systematically destroyed synagogues in Germany and Austria, Gandhi advised Jews to be voluntarily prepared for massacres.
+He wrote: